 What is this measure?

-Johns Hopkins Medicine monitors patient experience survey results as one way to ensure patients and families have a positive experience.
+Johns Hopkins Medicine monitors patient experience survey results.
+This helps to ensure patients and families have a positive experience.

-A standardized national survey called Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) is mailed to some patients after discharge to provide their perspective of how they experienced care from the hospital.
+After leaving the hospital, some patients are mailed a standardized national survey called Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).
+It asks patients to provide their perspective of how they experienced care from the hospital.

 The survey asks adult patients questions about clear communication, discharge planning, the hospital environment and the patient’s overall experience.

-Patient responses are submitted to the Centers for Medicare and Medicaid Services, which publicly reports the annual results from all U.S. hospitals online at Hospital Compare.
+Patient responses are submitted to the Centers for Medicare and Medicaid Services.
+They publicly report the annual results from all U.S. hospitals online at Hospital Compare.